hindu-comm/weblogs/manasataramgini/2004/11/2004-11-23_the-post-talikota-struggle.md

 war, marched southwards again in 1567 to continue the conquest of the Vijayanagaran kingdom.
 Pedda Tirumala entered into negotiations with the Sultan and directed the invader against his uncle Tirumala, whom he feared.
-But the Sultan brushed him aside and took Vijayanagar and then marched on Penukonda.
+But the Sultanbrushed him aside and took Vijayanagar and then marched on Penukonda.
 Tirumala dispatched his commander Savaram Chennappa Nayaka to repulse the Sultan.
 The Nayaka inflicted a defeat on the Moslem forces through a surprise sally when the Sultan was expecting